Georginho

-George "Georginho" Lucas Alves de Paula (born May 24, 1996), commonly known as Georginho, is a Brazilian professional basketball player formerly for Sao Paulo of the Novo Basquete Brasil (NBB).
+George "Georginho" Lucas Alves de Paula (born May 24, 1996), commonly known as Georginho, is a Brazilian professional basketball player formerly for Ratiopharm Ulm.
+Widely regarded as one of the best Brazilian players of his generation, he has known success in Brazil and internationally, winning the BCL Americas and the FIBA Intercontinental Cup in 2023.
+Georginho won two NBB championships as well, being named Finals MVP in Franca's 2022 title.

 Professional career

 Pinheiros (2013–2016)

 De Paula made his professional debut with E.C.
 Pinheiros in Brazil's top-tier level league, the NBB, during the 2013–14 season.
 On April 21, 2015, de Paula entered the 2015 NBA draft.
 He then withdrew from the draft, before the draft removal deadline.

 Athletico Paulistano (2016–2017)

 In 2016, he joined the Brazilian League club Club Athletico Paulistano.

 Rio Grande Valley Vipers (2017–2018)

 On the April 2017 deadline, de Paula decided to enter his name for the 2017 NBA draft.
 Two months later, he became one of only 10 international underclassmen to confirm his permanent entry for the NBA Draft that year.
 Ultimately, he would not be drafted that year, but competed for the Houston Rockets in 2017 NBA Summer League.
 He would later sign a training camp deal with the Rockets on September 27 that same year.
 He would later be one of four players released from the team on October 13.
 Later on that month, de Paula would sign with the Rio Grande Valley Vipers for the rest of the season.